-Committee members or referees may be deemed to have an 'indirect' conflict of Interest with a candidate if any of the following apply:
+Committee members may be deemed to have an indirect conflict of interest with a candidate if any of the following apply:

 a. they have had any of the professional research relationships listed in ‘b’ (i), (ii), (iv) above at any time in the past 10 years;